BhardwajAditya-github/Urgency-Detector/LabelsDefinition.md

    - **Definition**: Scammers use **emotionally charged situations** to manipulate the victim.
 This type of urgency is based on preying on personal relationships and emotions such as **guilt**, **sympathy**, **fear**, or **love**.
 The victim is made to feel emotionally responsible for the situation at hand, often related to loved ones or pets.
    - **Key Focus**: Emotional manipulation, relationship-based distress, feelings of responsibility and connection.
    - **Example**: A scammer might claim that a family member is in critical danger or that a pet is lost, urging the victim to act quickly because they feel an emotional attachment.
+   - **Edge Cases**: TO handle scenarios such as acutal son calls and asks his mom for help, we need to ensure the model considers context and relationship in the conversations.
+For example, the tone, nature of the conversation, and relationship between the caller and receiver should be factored in.
+We must include actual conversation of this type under "No Urgency" label.
 ---

 ### 2. **Financial Urgency**